nextyio/dapp-template/README.md

 We have `contracts` folder in your cloned directory: `dapp-template`.
 Put your dapps' solidity files here.
 To learn solidity, you can refer to [https://solidity.readthedocs.io](https://solidity.readthedocs.io)

-### Adjust migrations script for your developed smart contracts:
+### Adjust migration scripts for your developed smart contracts:

 Look at `dapp-template/migrations/` and specify your developed smart contracts.
 Truffle will automatically navigate all files and follow your migrations scenario.